yannseznec/ys.granular/README.md

 the main patch is found in _main.pd

 there's a help file in there too. you can have multiple instances of the granular part running at once.

+Here's a video that explains the patch in some detail: https://youtu.be/gRKfyIT_yF0